19 November 2020

 Some fears are old misconceptions debunked by the software development community ages ago.
 Some are legit reasons that can’t just be shrugged off.
 Let’s see what the main reasons for this outsourcing phobia are.

-The outsourcing company will promise something, then won’t deliver
+1. The outsourcing software development company will promise something, then they don’t deliver

 This situation can be easily prevented by demanding to meet your development team beforehand, and getting assurance that the same people are going to work with your project.

-The language barrier will kill my software project
+2. The language barrier will kill my software development project

-Gerbert Oude Velthuis: Let’s be real – English is the language of technologies.
-If a company wants to be recognised on the international level, their development teams must speak English on a proficient level.
+Gerbert Oude Velthuis: Let’s be real – English is the tech language.
+If a software development company wants to be recognized on the international level, its development teams must speak English on a proficient level.